nemonik/hands-on-DevOps/readme.md

 ## 8.12.
 Microservices

-So, you may not realize it, but with the `helloworld-web` application you've actually written a microservice.
+So, you may not realize it, but with the `helloworld-web` application you've actually written is a microservice.

 What's a microservice?